nicknielsen86/education-platform/README.md

 ##### Features
 - ~~Removed or not to be considered~~
 - **considering**
-- priority 1 highest - 10 lowest: keeping
+- keeping

-- 1: Lesson Sets
+- Lesson Sets
-- 5: Questeion/Answer forums
+- Questeion/Answer forums
 - **User submitted videos**
 - **Basic concept explanations**